sstirling/journo-salaries/README.md

 ## Cleaning Process

-*New data last appended: 10:30 p.m.
+*New data last appended: 8:30 a.m.
 Nov.
-13, 2019*
+15, 2019*

-*N=855*
+*N=1224*

 New, standardized columns will always be added at the end of the data so new information can be appended to the bottom.
 A file of the original data will also be kept here.

-As of now, I have created a numerical salary column, a numerical experience column and roughly cleaned employer column.
+* Nov.
+13: I have created a numerical salary column, a numerical experience column and roughly cleaned employer column.
 I'll build out a broader data dictionary as I go.

+* Nov.
+15: Removed several troll entries, appended another 400 or so data slots.
+Further refined title_category column.

 If you have suggestions/criticisms, you can ping me at stephenstirling@gmail.com.
 Totally open to outside contributions as well.